 The Setnor School of Music offers a master of music (M.M.) degree program in composition.
-You will study privately with our prestigious faculty and also meet weekly in the Composer's Symposium to discuss current issues and meet a variety of nationally established guest composers.
+You will study with our faculty and also meet weekly in the Composer's Symposium to discuss current issues and meet a variety of nationally established guest composers.

 Your experiences are further enriched with master classes and performances by Syracuse's nationally acclaimed Society for New Music (SNM), which specializes in presenting and performing the music of living composers.
 Each year one student from the department works with the SNM to see how a professional, not-for-profit new music organization works from the inside.